 The host sort sequence determines comparison results.
 If you use a macro definition on more than one operating system, comparison results might differ because the sort sequence of one host operating system might differ from the other system.
-Refer to "The SORT Procedure" in SAS Procedures Guide for more information on host sort sequences. \triangle
+See SORT in Base SAS Procedures Guide for more information about host sort sequences. $\triangle$